 - a.
-Verify that sufficient power is applied and wired correctly. - b.
+Verify that good batteries are installed. - b.
 Check the communication cable. - c.
-If the connection is through the USB port, use the Device Manager to confirm that the driver is loaded and the correct virtual COM port is selected in the connection menu of the Global Logger software. - d.
+If the connection is to the GL500S using the serial cable provided by Global Water, verify that the correct COM port is selected in the connection menu of the Global Logger software. - d.
+If the connection is to the GL500U through the USB port, use the Device Manager to confirm that the driver is loaded and the correct virtual COM port is selected in the connection menu of the Global Logger software.
 Check the Device Manager in your operating system and confirm that the USB COM port is not being used by another device. - e.
-Try reducing the baud rate in the connection screen of the Global Logger software. - f.
-Try switching from RS-232 to USB or USB to RS-232.
+Try reducing the baud rate in the connection screen of the Global Logger software.